-- Securing access to health of migrants and mobile populations constitutes access, largely to CARICOM nationals who are moving and working in other CARICOM countries in a reciprocal and cyclical manner. - It constitutes the acknowledgement of the principles of equal rights and treatment for all persons of Member States and non-discrimination based on nationality in Article 7 of the Revised Treaty of Chaguaramus which underpins the CSME. - It acknowledges the commitments enshrined in Article XX of the Charter of Civil Society related to health which urges States to "use their best endeavours to provide a health care system that is: (a) sufficiently comprehensive to deal with all health challenges including epidemics; and (b) well administered, adequately equipped and accessible to all without discrimination". - It advances the commitments made under the Brazil Declaration "A Framework for Cooperation and Regional Solidarity to Strengthen the International Protection of Refugees, Displaced and Stateless Persons in Latin America and the Caribbean" 2014. - It secures the commitment to universal health coverage made at the 52nd PAHO Directing Council (2013) expressed in the PAHO Strategic Plan 2014-2019, which recognizes universal health coverage as a key pillar, together with the social determinants of health and calls on States to advance towards providing migrants with access to the same level of financial protection and of comprehensive, quality, progressively expanded health services that other people living in the same territory enjoy, regardless of their migratory status, as appropriate to national context, priorities, and institutional and legal frameworks. - No One Behind" to which all Member States have committed.
-In particular to target 3.8 on Universal Health Coverage which the SDGs recognise as "intrinsically inclusive of the entirety of a population, including migrants". - It is necessary to increase coverage of HIV care and treatment as the countries of the region strive to fulfill their commitment to achieve the 90-90-90 global targets.
-By 2020: - 90% of all people living with HIV will know their HIV status. - 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy. - 90% of all people receiving antiretroviral therapy will have viral suppression.
+- Securing access to health of migrants and mobile populations constitutes access, largely to CARICOM nationals who are moving and working in other CARICOM countries in a reciprocal and cyclical manner. - It constitutes the acknowledgement of the principles of equal rights and treatment for all persons of Member States and non-discrimination based on nationality in Article 7 of the Revised Treaty of Chaguaramas which underpins the CSME. - It acknowledges the commitments enshrined in Article XX of the Charter of Civil Society related to health which urges States to "use their best endeavours to provide a health care system that is: (a) sufficiently comprehensive to deal with all health challenges including epidemics; and (b) well administered, adequately equipped and accessible to all without discrimination".5 - It advances the commitments made under the Brazil Declaration "A Framework for Cooperation and Regional Solidarity to Strengthen the International Protection of Refugees, Displaced and Stateless Persons in Latin America and the Caribbean" 2014. - It secures the commitment to universal health coverage made at the 52nd PAHO Directing Council (2013) expressed in the PAHO Strategic Plan 2014-2019, which recognizes universal health coverage as a key pillar, together with the social determinants of health and calls on States to advance towards providing migrants with access to the same level of financial protection and of comprehensive, quality, progressively expanded health services that other people living in the same territory enjoy, regardless of their migratory status, as appropriate to national context, priorities, and institutional and legal frameworks.6 - It secures the realisation of the commitment to the Sustainable Development Goals to "Leave No One Behind" to which all Member States have committed.
+In particular to target 3.8 on Universal Health Coverage which the SDGs recognise as "intrinsically inclusive of the entirety of a population, including migrants".7 - It is necessary to increase coverage of HIV care and treatment as the countries of the region strive to fulfill their commitment to achieve the 90-90-90 global targets.
+By 2020: - 90% of all people living with HIV will know their HIV status. - 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy. - 90% of all people receiving antiretroviral therapy will have viral suppression.8